HTTP-RPC/Kilo/README.md

 The Java client enables Java applications (including Android) to consume REST-based web services.
 It is distributed as a JAR file that contains the following types, discussed in more detail below:

 * `WebServiceProxy` - web service invocation proxy
-* `WebServiceException` - exception thrown when a service operation returns an error
+* `WebServiceException` - exception generated when a service operation returns an error
 * `ResultHandler` - callback interface for handling service results

 Additionally, the framework includes two classes, `JSONEncoder` and `JSONDecoder`, that are used internally for processing JSON data.
 However, these classes are public and may also be used by application code.